meltyourface/blank/posts/Egyptology/Evolution-of-Ancient-Egyptian-Architecture-in-Old-Middle-and-New-Kingdoms/index.md

 Tomb structures, particularly those in the Valley of the Kings, were more complex, requiring intricate security measures to protect against tomb robbers.
 The tomb of Tutankhamun, discovered largely intact in 1922, exemplifies these burial complexes' detailed craftsmanship and the opulence of New Kingdom pharaohs.

-Notable case study: The temple of Abu Simbel, built by Ramses II, showcases the grandeur of New Kingdom monumental constructions.
+**Notable case study**: The temple of Abu Simbel, built by Ramses II, showcases the grandeur of New Kingdom monumental constructions.
 Two temples, one dedicated to Ramses himself and the other to his queen Nefertari, are carved directly into a sandstone cliff.
 Reliefs and colossal statues of Ramses II and Nefertari adorn their facades, highlighting the cultural emphasis on divine kingship and political prowess.

 In conclusion, the architectural styles of Ancient Egypt evolved throughout the Old, Middle, and New Kingdom periods.
 Temple layouts transitioned from simple structures to elaborate complexes, tombs shifted from mastabas to rock-cut burials, and monumental constructions grew in scale and intricacy.
 These transitions were shaped by factors such as the role of Pharaohs, involvement of influential architects, and the religious context that permeated Ancient Egyptian society.